Conditional Expressions

 Operators precedence -

-The following is the operator order of precedence from highest to lowest -
+The operators evaluating order from highest to lowest is -

 • NOT